hmcts/case-document-metadata-migration/README.md

     `./uploadToAzureStorage.sh dmstoredocaat './SSCS/*' '.' "$AZURE_STORAGE_SAS_TOKEN"`

+`NOTE`: Add ip address of your system in the firewall settings of azure storage account in case access is restricted with SAS_TOKEN.

 ## Troubleshooting

 If the script output the `Final Job Status` reports anything other than `Completed`, the location of the log file for